deas/argocd-conductr/README.md

 - Scalability
 - Simplicity (yes, really)
 - Composability
-- Target `kind`, vanilla `Kubernetes`, `crc`, Openshift
+- Target `kind`, vanilla `Kubernetes` and Openshift including `crc`

 ### Non Goals
 ### Decisions
-- Single level environment staging.
-Not reflected in names and namespaces.
-Because Matrjoschka.
+We use a single long lived branch `main` and map environments with directories.
+Leveraging branches for environment propagation appears easy, but comes with its own set of issues.

+Single level environment staging.
+One cluster per environment.
+We do not use names and namespaces in this context.
+This should help with isolation, loose coupling, support the cattle model and keep things simpler.
+We want cluster scoped staging.
+Using another nested level introduces issues ("Matrjoschka Architecture").

 ### Features
 At the moment, we cover deployments of: